+Refusing to discuss bankruptcy might feel like the right choice, but it can cost you your home, personal property, retirement, and peace of mind.
 In my Philadelphia bankruptcy and debt negotiation practice, I regularly meet clients who are reluctant even to talk about bankruptcy.
 Sometimes, they have heard horror stories or read misleading information.
 Other times, they believe that filing for bankruptcy means that they have failed, regardless of the cause of their difficulties.
 Their emotions prevent them from looking at options that may be crucial to getting their finances back on track and securing their families’ futures.

-Likewise, refusing to discuss all options with your attorney, including bankruptcy, is simply leaving you with only part of the information you need to make an informed decision.
-If you are in serious financial difficulty, it is important to understand all of your options.
-For that reason, your attorney should discuss all viable solutions with you, such as Chapter 7, Chapter 13, and debt negotiation, including the benefits and drawbacks of each option.
+Likewise, refusing to discuss all options with your attorney, including bankruptcy, leaves you with only part of the information you need to make an informed decision.
+If you are in serious financial difficulty, it is essential to understand all of your options.
+For that reason, your attorney should discuss all viable solutions with you, such as Chapter 7, Chapter 13, debt settlement, including the benefits and drawbacks of each option.
 An informed decision is more likely to be the right decision.